* If you click a link on this page and make a purchase, I may receive a small commission at no extra cost to you. Learn more.

 Microwaving times will vary depending on the power of your microwave, the size of your buns, and how many buns you’re reheating.

+This is why I suggest using 10 seconds intervals.
 It’s very easy to over-nuke bao and the results are disastrous – a rubbery, chewy brick.

 Checking on your bao regularly is the best way to avoid this.

 If you have baked buns, you can still use the microwave to reheat them.
-But they might be a bit soggy – drying them for 2-3 minutes in a toaster oven afterwards will fix this.
+But they might be a bit soggy – toasting them for 2-3 minutes in a toaster oven afterwards will fix this.

-Reheating bao buns in the oven (good for baked buns)
+Reheating bao buns in the oven

 Oven reheating is best for baked bao buns